Evavic44/Learn-JavaScript/02-Fundamentals-Part-2/11_dots_brackets_notation/README.md

 console.log(eke[interestedIn]);
 ```

+Here the `eke` object will replace the `interestedIn` variable with the values in the string.

 If we use the bracket notation, we get and `Undefined` error.
 This errors happens anytime we try to access a property on an object that does not exist.
 In our example, eke does not have a property called `interestedIn`

 Instead of using the dot notation, we use the bracket notation.
 Because then we can put any expression here, which will be interestedIn.

-Now if we pass in a propery or value that is not available in the object, we also get an undefined erorr.
+Now if we pass in a propery or value that is not available in the object, we also get an undefined errorr.
 We can of course write a logic that will print a custom string whenever the user tries to access a property that doesn't exisit.

 ```js
 if (eke[interestedIn]) {